guess-js/guess-js.github.io/content/next.md

 }
 ```

 This file specifies how many times the user has visited given page from another.
-For example, if we look at the first property of the outer-most object, we can see that from `/`, there were `80` sessions in which the user has visited `/example` and `20` sessions in which the user has visited `/about`.
+For example, if we look at the first property of the outer-most object, we can see that from `/`, there were `80` sessions in which users have visited `/example` and `20` sessions in which users have visited `/about`.

-Based on the content of this file, Guess.js is going to build a model for predictive prefetching.
+**Based on the content of this file, Guess.js is going to build a model for predictive prefetching.**

 <div style="background-color: #e7f4ff; border-radius: 5px; padding: 20px; margin-bottom: 20px;">
-Alternatively, if you're using Google Analytics, instead of providing a <code>reportProvider</code>, you can provide a <code>GA</code> property with value your Google Analytics View ID.
+Alternatively, if you're using Google Analytics, instead of providing a <code>reportProvider</code>, you can set the <code>GA</code> property with value your Google Analytics View ID.
+In this case, Guess.js will fetch data from your Google Analytics account and build the report automatically.
+For the purpose, you'll have to provide a read-only access to your view.
 </div>

 ### Predictive Prefetching

+We're almost at the finish line! 🏁 Now we're going to perform the actual predictive prefetching with the help of the Next.js' router.

-As the final step, we're going to introduce a small snippet of code as part of our `layout.js`:
+Let's introduce a small snippet of code as part of our component in `layout.js`:

 ```javascript
 import { withRouter } from 'next/router';